 A fashion PLM can help suppliers reduce the time it takes to confirm a PO from nearly 3 weeks to 30 minutes, freeing up the team to focus on building relationships.
 But that’s not all.
 The right retail PLM lets suppliers group items by materials used.
 Suppliers can use their PLM solution to identify the material, find a replacement, and pivot more easily when imported production materials are in a shipping stalemate.

-Without a comprehensive product lifecycle management solution, retailers and suppliers lack the agility necessary to pivot their operating strategy when issues arise.
+However, without a unified product collaboration solution, retailers and suppliers lack the agility necessary to pivot their operating strategy when issues arise.
 Building new retailer/supplier relationships takes time, which companies that are tied up in clerical work rarely have.
 Even fewer retailers or suppliers can pivot their sourcing/production strategy without slowing down a product’s time to market.
-This is where Surefront’s retail PLM software really shines.
+This is where Surefront’s unified product collaboration platform –– which integrates the functionality of product lifecycle management, product information management, and customer relationship management –– really shines.

-Surefront’s retail PLM software gives retailers and suppliers a 360-degree view of each and every product.
+Surefront’s retail PLM functionality gives retailers and suppliers a 360-degree view of each and every product.
 Companies can identify exactly where a product is in the supply chain to address bottlenecks before they impact product availability.
-Surefront’s product lifecycle management solution even has a SmartCatalog feature that lets retailers and suppliers view products and make notes on a robust visual platform.
+Surefront’s even has a SmartCatalog feature that lets retailers and suppliers view products and make notes on a robust visual platform.
 For total product visibility, faster time to market, and the ability to pivot seamlessly, before the competition.
-Free up your time to build stronger retailer/supplier relationships and future-proof your business with Surefront’s retail PLM.
+Free up your time to build stronger retailer/supplier relationships and future-proof your business with Surefront.